 A pre-paid calling card will allow you to place your call by dialing a toll-free access number in the U.S. and entering your account information.
 Rates are usually charged by minute and vary based on the destination of the call.
 There are many resources online to learn more about the advantages and what to consider when choosing a phone card, such as this Guide to Buying Calling Cards.

 For students and staff, the University IT office can assist you with all your computer and technical needs while on our campuses.
-This includes obtaining your NetID, using a University email account, accessing wireless Internet, campus telephone services, and more.
+This includes obtaining your NetID, using a University email account, accessing wireless internet on campus, campus telephone services, and more.
 You should activate your NetID as soon as possible, which is often possible even before you arrive, since it will be your key to network access and various information systems.
 If you need to purchase a computer or related accessories, you may view inventory available through the Computer Sales department.

 Internet Access Off-Campus